-3.9 Sections Coordination Committee
+3.8 Sections Coordination Committee

-Chairperson (non-Board) is nominated by members of Sections Coordination Committee; members are representatives designated by each Section (one person per Section).
+Chairperson (non-Board) is nominated by members of Sections Coordination Committee; members are representatives designated by each Section.
 Chair and membership of this Committee are reviewed and approved annually by the Board of Directors and subject to the three-year term guidelines [2.7].
 A Director of the Board is the Board Liaison.

 The Sections Coordination Committee ensures that special interest areas are catered to within IAIA and that the full spectrum of impact assessment issues can be widely discussed.
-Current Section descriptions begin at 3.11.
+Current Section descriptions begin at 3.10.
 The IAIA membership information form requests an indication of Section preference, to increase active participation in existing and evolving categories of interest.
 Specific qualifications are not a prerequisite.
 Individual Sections are not authorised to stipulate requirements or conditions upon membership of a particular Section.

-Each Section has a Section Representative selected by the members of that Section, who represents the Section on the Sections Coordination Committee.
 Thus, the Sections Coordination Committee provides a forum for all interest areas to report on activities and priorities and to coordinate joint activities.